Complaints

 Post: 3-5 National Circuit, Barton, ACT 2600

-If you are a current or former employee or contractor of an intelligence agency and wish to complain about an employment related matter, you should, where possible, first contact your employer for information about the grievance procedures that apply to your situation.
+If you are a current or former employee or contractor and wish to complain about an employment related matter, you should, where possible, first contact your employer for information about the grievance procedures that apply to your situation.
 In some cases, we may be limited in the action we can take if you have not attempted to resolve your concerns internally.

 When contacting us, you should be conscious about the security requirements of the information you wish to provide.
 We can provide advice to potential complainants about the best way to securely share information with us.